 - TradeCaptureReport (AE) with SecondaryTradeID (1040) = abcd reported as None-AON GC Repo instrument 11111 along with a GeneralCollateral Shell (BA)

-GC API trade search (/trades/search) result will reflect both of the None-AON and AON trades while CME STP will only reflect the Non-AON instrument details.
+CME GC Allocator API trade search (/trades/search) result will reflect both of the Repo and AON trades; CME STP will only reflect the Repo instrument details.

-To reconcile GC API trade records with CME STP TradeCaptureReport (AE) customers are expected to use the Related Instrument attributes for AON Repo to identify the None-AON Repo.
+To reconcile CME GC Allocator API trade records with CME STP TradeCaptureReport (AE), customers use the Related Instrument attributes for AON Repo to identify the Repo.

 CME STP Message Specifications and Workflows